 I often model one of the basic problems with students to make sure they understand the directions.
 Then, I have them try a problem that will require regrouping on their own.
 I don’t tell them that they will need to regroup or explain what to do.
 Instead, I let them problem solve for a few minutes to see if they can discover what to do own their own.
 I’ve discovered that students with moderate fraction sense will be able to construct this own their own.
 This lets me focus on the students who need additional instruction in a small group.

 This lesson can also be completed digitally.
-Students paste their digital work onto the included Google Slide to show their work.
+Students can copy and paste their digital work onto the included Google Slide to show their work.
 At this point, these representations are incredibly important for students.

 You can find all of these lessons here.